MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="CanEmbed">Can I embed the framework into my application?</strong>

 Yes, you can.
 See a [developer guide](devmanual/embedding-msn-in-custom-application.md) about embedding MapSurfer.NET into a custom application.

+>%!INFO!% <strong id="NuGet">What is the quickest way to start using MapSurfer.NET assemblies?</strong>

+It is highly recommended to use [NuGet packages](https://www.nuget.org/packages?q=mapsurfer.net) in the development environment.

 >%!INFO!% <strong id="WhereCodeSamples">I want to develop an application using MapSurfer.NET, where can I find code samples?</strong>